-Getting kids ready in the morning can be quite challenging to put it mildly.
+Getting kids ready in the morning can be quite challenging, to put it mildly.
 When kids sense that you are in a hurry they seem to start moving in slow motion.
-You need to get them to school or day care on time but there are many things that need to be done before then such as eating breakfast, getting dressed, brushing teeth, making beds and doing whatever you have to do in the morning.
-These morning routine chart printables will help you encourage them to get everything done as quickly as possible.
+You need to get them to school or daycare on time but there are many things that need to be done before then such as eating breakfast, getting dressed, brushing teeth, making beds, and doing whatever you have to do in the morning.
+These kids’ morning routine chart printables will help you encourage them to get everything done as quickly as possible.

 We offer a selection of free morning routine chart printables to help get kids get ready for school in the morning.
-We have routine charts for a one week period and charts for a two week period.
+We have routine charts for a one-week period and charts for a two-week period.
 You can complete the chore list or list of things to do in the morning.
-If the template that you selected does not have a list of tasks to complete then you can add your own list.
+If the template you selected does not have a list of tasks to complete then you can add your own list.

 Reward charts to get kids ready for school

 Add a morning checklist for kids to each of the following charts.
 Some already have one and others have space to add one.

 Reward Chart for two-week period to help kids get ready for school.
 The list of morning tasks is blank enabling you to add your own list.

 One Week Reward Chart to encourage kids to get ready for school